SACRED HEART PROVINCE FRANCISCAN RECORDS: Historical Notes/Scope and Content

-Selected records of Sacred Heart Franciscan priests and brothers stationed at Indian communities in Arizona, California, Michigan, New Mexico, Oregon, and Wisconsin.
+Selected records of Sacred Heart Franciscan priests and brothers who evangelized Native American communities in Arizona, California, Michigan, New Mexico, Oregon, and Wisconsin.
 Included on microfilm is correspondence between missionaries, church and government officials, and native parishioners, parish and friary reports; school and sacramental records; scrapbooks and news clippings; chronicles, monographs and religious writings; and a variety of published materials.
 Also included are photographs and additional publications.
 Significant topics include administrative, financial, and political concerns of mission parishes and schools; biographical information on several missionaries and select Native Americans; and cultural and historical information on the Menominee, Ojibwa, and Ottawa tribes in Michigan and Wisconsin.
 Most records created before 1920 and a minority to about 1940 are written in German, reflecting the German nativity of the early members of the province.

 In 1982, Marquette University microfilmed the original records after borrowing them from the Sacred Heart Franciscan Archives, St. Louis, Missouri.
-At that time, the the Sacred Heart Franciscan Archives donated selected photographs (Series 4) and publications (Series 5), all of which were duplicate items within the original archival records.
+At that time, the the Sacred Heart Franciscan Archives donated selected photographic prints (Series 4) and publications (Series 5), all of which were duplicate items within the original archival records.
 4.2 cubic feet with 43 reels microfilm.

 Itinerant Jesuit and Franciscan missionaries evangelized the North American interior since the seventeenth century.
 Initially this included Pima, Tohono O'odham, and Yaqui Indians on the northern Mexican frontier and Ojibwa and Ottawa Indians in the western Great Lakes region.
 By mid-nineteenth century, the development of mission facilities and linguistic and religious materials in the native languages enhanced the ongoing missionary effort.
 Missions were established northward along the California coast and at the principal trade outposts of Tucson, Arizona (1782), Harbor Springs, Michigan (1829, formerly New Abre Croche) and La Pointe, Wisconsin (1835, precedes Bayfield).
 Publications by Baraga and others facilitated native language study for subsequent missionaries.